NZMSA/2018-Phase-2/1. Frontend/README.md

 }
 ```

-2. Bind this method to self by adding this to the constructor of `MemeDetail.tsx`
+:page_with_curl: 2.
+Bind this method to self by adding this to the constructor of `MemeDetail.tsx`
 ```javascript
 this.updateMeme = this.updateMeme.bind(this)
 ```

-3. We want to call the method when the user clicks on 'Save' after opening the edit modal.
+:page_with_curl: 3.
+We want to call the method when the user clicks on 'Save' after opening the edit modal.
 Find this snippet of code
 ```javascript
 <button type="button" className="btn" onClick={this.methodNotImplemented}>Save</button>
 ```